-First, I address a contemporary debate in the social sciences that has been dubbed the ontological turn, which regards the existence of multiple worlds as not simply a matter of local or cultural beliefs.
-The main question I ask is: what changes, politically, when we move from the idea that there are different cultures to the idea that there are different worlds?
+In the project, I first address a contemporary debate in the social sciences that has been dubbed the ontological turn, which regards the existence of multiple worlds as not simply a matter of local or cultural beliefs.
+The main question I ask is: what changes when we move from the idea that there are different cultures to the idea that there are different worlds?
 According to this debate, shifting social inquiry from questions of epistemological differences to ontological differences between human groups is important because at stake are the ways people live and enact their world, and not simply how they know and represent it.
 I analyze the discourse in three works of Anthropology that are central to this debate in order to suggest that, just as scholars of the Anthropocene seek to problematize the modern duality between humans and nature, we must also scrutinize the distinction between belief (or myth) and reality; a distinction that I argue cannot accommodate non-modern traditions and ways of living.
-I then revisit the clashes between local populations and development projects in the Brazilian Amazon to reflect on the political significance of this inquiry.
+I then revisit the clashes between local populations and the Belo Monte project to reflect on the significance of this inquiry for this context.

 In sum, my project highlights tensions between modern reason and alternative ways of living in contemporary development practice in order to shed a new light onto the climate change debates that continue to put into question modern dualities.
 Drawing from diverse disciplines as Anthropology, International Relations, History, Philosophy, and Science and Technology Studies, I expect it to play an important role in emerging scholarship in the humanities and social sciences in the fields of Development, Political Ecology, and Postcolonial Studies.